Customize Excel Ribbon for Your Needs

 Show and Hide Ribbon Elements

 For most people, the ribbon shows under the Quick Access toolbar.
 Sometimes you don’t see the Excel ribbon because it is hidden.
 It’s not missing but in a “collapsed” state.
-Some people prefer closing it, so they have more room to work on the spreadsheet.
+Some prefer closing it to have more room to work on the spreadsheet.

 Excel Ribbon in a Collapsed state